NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/preparing.md

     You can also view information on the device's connection settings and status in the **Log** view.

-4. If your application does not support the {{app_name}}'s minimal requirements yet, program the required firmare as listed in [software requirements](requirements.md#software-requirements).
+4. If your application does not support the Cellular Monitor app's minimal requirements yet, program the required firmare as listed in [software requirements](requirements.md#software-requirements).